commitizen-tools/commitizen/docs/customization.md

     bump_map = {"break": "MAJOR", "new": "MINOR", "fix": "PATCH", "hotfix": "PATCH"}
 ```

-That's it, your commitizen now supports custom rules and you can run
+That's it, your commitizen now supports custom rules, and you can run

 ```bash
 cz -n cz_strange bump